Factbox: How Zimbabwe election voting system works

 * Zimbabwe has 6.4 million registered voters who are expected to cast their ballots at 9,735 polling stations dotted around the southern African country.

-* Voting starts at 0500 GMT ( 1:00 a.m.
-EDT) and ends at 1700 GMT (1:00 p.m.
-EDT).
+* Voting starts at 0500 GMT (1 a.m.
+ET) and ends at 1700 GMT.
 Vote tallying and counting starts immediately after the close of polls and results for council, parliament and president are posted outside each polling station.

 * The Zimbabwe Electoral Commission (ZEC) will announce winners for parliament in their constituencies, while results for president will be announced at the commission’s headquarters in Harare within five days of voting.